izderadicka/audioserve/README.md

 - maximum relative path length is 4 segments
 - file must exist and be and audio file to be used
 - subdirectories that are used in playlist are not displayed, it's assumed they are fully managed by playlist
 - thoroughly tested are only playlists with items in same folder -  if playlist is spanning subfolder it may have problems in some special cases like watching for directory changes, tracking playback position.

+### Podcasts
+You can use folder (with audiofiles) as a podcast.
+On URL path `/<collection_id>/feed/<folder_path>` is RSS feed definition, that contains metadata about folder and audio files as items (episodes in Podcast terminology).
+Items are sorted from newest based on file modification time.

+Right now it's new and not tested functionality - feedback is welcomed thought issues on Github.

 ## Sharing playback positions between clients